A Season of Truth and Reconciliation

 Since it became public last year that the province of East Flanders is planning to sell its part of the building, Grace Ndiritu, together with a lawyer from Jubilee vzw, immersed herself in the history of the monastery and its historic and current users.

 There have been different points in history in which inhabitants have used the space as a place for living, spiritual practice and sharing intellectual and artistic ideas; particularly in the 15th century, the 1970s and in the present day form of Kunsthal Ghent and the Pandemisten occupation.

-Archive material from all these periods can be seen in Kunsthal Gent throughout this autumn (in progress, but on view from Sep 24) and will keep growing.
+Archive material from all these periods will be on view in Kunsthal Gent throughout this autumn, from Sep 24 until 9 January 2022 and will keep growing.
 Donations are welcome!

 From 7 september onwards, the artist is organising a series of activities in Kunsthal Gent around her research.
 The aim is to find a peaceful resolution to the situation that has been building, in the framework of a Truth and Reconciliation process.